tmart234/tmart234.github.io/_posts/2026-04-10-medical-device-it-vs-ot-security.md

 title: "Medical Device Security: The IT vs OT Security Debate"
 ---

-Medical device product security doesn't fit cleanly into a strict IT or OT security categorization — but if you had to say, they lean OT with IT assets.
+Medical device product security doesn't fit cleanly into a strict IT or OT security categorization — but if you had to say, they lean OT, as far as how to secure them, but with IT assets.
 Let's break down why and where either analogy breaks.

 ![IT vs OT](https://www.jeffwinterinsights.com/s/IT-Vs-OT.jpg)